larson-group/clubb_release/input/case_setups/Readme.txt

   Number of latin hypercube samples to call the microphysics with (K&K).

 LH_sequence_length | integer
-  Number of timesteps before the latin hypercube seq. repeats (K&K).
+  Number of timesteps before the Latin Hypercube seq. repeats (K&K).

 l_local_kk | logical
   Use the local formulas for K&K microphyics, rather than the analytic formulas.